TinkerTools/tinker9/doc/manual/m/install/buildwithcmake.rst

 C++ syntax standard.
 The source code is c++11-compliant, and should have no problems compiled with c++14.
 If set to *14* here, users should make sure the compilers are c++14-compliant.
-In general, Users should not worry about the C++ standard for Tinker9.
+In general, users should not worry about the C++ standard for Tinker9.
-Using a more recent C++ standard is unlikely to speed up the performance of Tinker9 and may harm the availablity of Tinker9 to older machines.
+Using a more recent C++ standard to write the source code is unlikely to speed up the performance of Tinker9 and may harm the availability of Tinker9 to older machines.

 **-DPREC (prec) = mixed**